ritiek/net-mpris/README.md

 One can also use multimedia keys on their keyboard (or set custom hotkeys) to control playback on the remote media player instance.

+However, the Cinnamon sound applet and multimedia keys affects the volume levels at a system level and not via the MPRIS specification.
+So, changing the volume through this way will only change your local machine's volume levels and WILL NOT AFFECT the volume levels on the remote media player's instance!

 ## Setting up D-Bus and net-mpris